raspibolt/raspibolt/guide/lightning/cln.md

 ### Autostart on boot

-* As "admin", create a systemd service that is automatically run on system startup
+* As "admin", create a systemd service that is automatically run on system startup.

 ```sh
 sudo nano /etc/systemd/system/cln.service
 ```

-* Insert the following content
+* Insert the following content:

 ```ini
 # RaspiBolt: systemd unit for cln